-The Consent Decree states that the Free Education Committee shall (1) examine "whether Cooper Union can return to a sustainable, full-tuition scholarship model that maintains Cooper Union's strong reputation for academic quality within its Architecture, Art, and Engineering programs at their historical levels of enrollment" and (2) "develop and propose a strategic plan" aimed at that purpose.
-This report details that plan and is being presented to the Board of Trustees and Financial Monitor by January 15, 2018, pursuant to the Consent Decree.
+The Consent Decree states that the Free Education Committee shall (1) examine "whether Cooper Union can return to a sustainable. fulltuition scholarship model that maintains Cooper Union's strong reputation for academic quality within its Architecture, Art, and Engineering programs at their historical levels of enrollment" and (2) "develop and propose a strategic plan" aimed at that purpose.
+The FEC put forward a recommended plan.
+After soliciting community feedback and engaging in its own extensive review, discussion, and analysis, the Board amended the FEC's recommended plan and, pursuant to the Consent Decree, approved it on March 14, 2018.